 All the titles are published by Open University Press.

-As you see, it is now ten years since the second edition of Write Great Essays! was published.
+As you see, it is now eleven years since the second edition of Write Great Essays! was published.
 It and the other books in the series seem to have stood the test of time pretty well.
 And together they contain a good deal more material than I can get on to this website.
 Nowadays updates are best conveyed on web pages, along with pdf versions which are easy to print off, so in most cases please be assured that the current editions, taken in conjunction with the updates on this website, will continue to serve their purpose.